Internet service provider: History

 The Internet (originally ARPAnet) was developed as a network between government research laboratories and participating departments of universities.
-Other companies and organizations joined by direct connection to the backbone, or by arrangements through other connected companies, sometimes using dialup tools such as UUCP.
+Other companies and organizations joined by direct connection to the backbone, or by arrangements through other connected companies, sometimes using dial-up tools such as UUCP.
 By the late 1980s, a process was set in place towards public, commercial use of the Internet.
 Some restrictions were removed by 1991, shortly after the introduction of the World Wide Web.

 During the 1980s, online service providers such as CompuServe, Prodigy, and America Online (AOL) began to offer limited capabilities to access the Internet, such as e-mail interchange, but full access to the Internet was not readily available to the general public.

 In 1989, the first Internet service providers, companies offering the public direct access to the Internet for a monthly fee, were established in Australia and the United States.
 In Brookline, Massachusetts, The World became the first commercial ISP in the US.
 Its first customer was served in November 1989.
 These companies generally offered dial-up connections, using the public telephone network to provide last-mile connections to their customers.
 The barriers to entry for dial-up ISPs were low and many providers emerged.

 However, cable television companies and the telephone carriers already had wired connections to their customers and could offer Internet connections at much higher speeds than dial-up using broadband technology such as cable modems and digital subscriber line (DSL).
 As a result, these companies often became the dominant ISPs in their service areas, and what was once a highly competitive ISP market became effectively a monopoly or duopoly in countries with a commercial telecommunications market, such as the United States.

-In 1995, NSFNET was decommissioned removing the last restrictions on the use of the Internet to carry commercial traffic and network access points were created to allow peering arrangements between commercial ISPs.
+In 1995, NSFNET was decommissioned, removing the last restrictions on the use of the Internet to carry commercial traffic and network access points were created to allow peering arrangements between commercial ISPs.

+ISPs can be lucrative targets for cybercrime, specifically for data breach exploitation where combinations of email addresses and passwords can be stolen.
+In 2026, six ISPs in Japan were hacked, impacting up to 14,000,000 customers; neither the criminal entity nor the ultimate impact of this breach have yet been determined.